dman777/express-multi-proxy-router/README.md

 ######Todo: XML Support for body/payload.

 ######Whats new for Version 2.0:
-Better error handleing:
+Better error handling:
--Fixed issue when error could not be returned to client browser because of circle dependency in json string returned
+* Fixed issue when error could not be returned to client browser because of circle dependency in json string returned
--Errors are now reported to console when error entails a http request that is local to the server and can not be returned to client browser.
+* Errors are now reported to console when error entails a http request that is local to the server and can not be returned to client browser.

 Enhancements:
--http/https now supported.
+* http/https now supported.
 Previously, only https.

 **Typical scenerio:**